 Generally, the Company matching contribution does not begin until the first pay period following the employee's completion of one year of service with the Company.
 The Company matching contributions are made to the eligible participants' accounts each pay period that employee contributions are made to the Plan.
+Depending on the rate designated for the participant's Participating Unit, as defined below, the Company makes contributions with respect to a participant's contributions up to a maximum of 8 percent of a participant's base pay.
+Additionally, discretionary supplemental employer contributions may be made by the Company to a participant's account for certain employees who have agreed to such terms with the Company.
+The Company does not match catch-up contributions.
+All of the Company's matching contributions are initially invested in the Honeywell Common Stock Fund.

 A Participating Unit is a group of employees which has been designated as participating in the Plan.
-The Company may contribute on behalf of each participant between 0% and 100% of such participant's contribution to the Plan, depending upon the rate designated for the participant's Participating Unit.
+The Company may contribute on behalf of each participant between 0 percent and 62.5 percent of such participant's contribution to the Plan, depending upon the rate designated for the participant's Participating Unit.
 Each Participating Unit is affiliated with a Company code which identifies the match level for such unit.

-There are two forms of Company matching contributions which are as follows: (i) variable company matching contributions and (ii) non-variable company matching contributions.
-Participating Units whose employees are covered by collective bargaining agreements or government contracts, the terms of which may change the Company match from time to time, receive the variable company matching contributions; unless the collective bargaining agreement or government contract provides that the employees are eligible for the non-variable company matching contributions.
+There are two forms of Company matching contributions which are as follows: (i) variable company matching contributions and (ii) nonvariable company matching contributions.
+Participating Units whose employees are covered by collective bargaining agreements or government contracts, the terms of which may change the Company match from time to time, receive the variable company matching contributions, unless the collective bargaining agreement or government contract provides that the employees are eligible for the nonvariable company matching contributions.
 Participating Units whose employees are not covered by collective bargaining agreements or government contracts (unless the collective bargaining agreement or government contract provides otherwise) are generally eligible for the non-variable company matching contributions.

-Effective July 17, 2009 through December 31, 2010, Participating Units covered by a Non-Variable Match received basic matching contributions whereby the Company matched 25 percent of the first 8 percent of base pay that the participant contributed to the Plan (excluding rollover and catch-up contributions).
-Once the participant participated in the Plan for 60 months after completing one year of vesting service, the Company made matching contributions in the amount of 50 percent of the first 8 percent of base pay contributed to the Plan (excluding rollover and catch-up contributions).
-Effective January 1, 2011, the 25 percent matching contribution described above was replaced with 31.25 percent and the 50 percent matching contribution described above was replaced with 62.5 percent.
+Effective January 1, 2011, Participating Units covered by a Non-Variable Match received basic matching contributions whereby the Company matched 31.25 percent of the first 8 percent of base pay that the participant contributed to the Plan (excluding rollover and catch-up contributions).
+Once the participant participated in the Plan for 60 months after completing one year of vesting service, the Company made matching contributions in the amount of 62.5 percent of the first 8 percent of base pay contributed to the Plan (excluding rollover and catch-up contributions).
 Additionally, participants who were actively employed by the Company on December 31, 2010, and who received a non-variable matching contribution in 2010, received an additional one-time matching contribution in 2011 as a match restoration equal to 25 percent of the matching contributions that were made to the participant's account for the period from July 1, 2010 through December 31, 2010.